Are Electric Scooters Legal?

 Are electric scooters legal in the UK?

-Yes, electric scooters are legal to own in the UK.
+Electric scooters are legal to own in the UK.
 However, there are lots of restrictions surrounding where they can be used.

-Where can electric scooters be used?
+Where can you ride electric scooters?

 Currently, electric scooters can only be used on private land with the landowner’s permission.
 It is effectively illegal to use them on public roads, on pavements, in cycle lanes and in pedestrian-only areas.